-Nikon Z50 uses the micro USB connection which is a slight downside compared to some rival models that use a USB-C connection.
+Nikon Z50 uses a micro USB connection which is a slight downside compared to some rival models that use a USB-C connection.

 Additionally, the UHS-I SDXC memory card slot, a microphone jack (3.5mm), and a micro HDMI jack are included.

-As for the things that could be better, although with most live streaming cameras you can focus just by tapping the screen, with this one you’ll have to use the directional pad, which can be a little unusual, at least until you get used to this feature.
+As for the things that could be better, although with most live streaming cameras you can focus just by tapping the screen, with this one I had to use the directional pad, which was a little unusual, at least until I got used to this feature.

 However, the digital zoom functions can still be activated by tapping the screen.

-Another downside is related to subject tracking features which are worse than with some rival models.
+Another downside is related to subject tracking features which are worse than with some rival models, in my opinion.

-To sum up, Nikon Z50 is undeniably a high-quality webcam, but, in my opinion, it’s not a good bargain.
+To sum up, Nikon Z50 is undeniably a high-quality webcam, but it’s not a good bargain.

 3. Sony Alpha a6400